Hello

 From public service to private practice

-Her professional journey began in 1999 as a clinical officer, followed by a position as a casualty medical officer at Nairobi Hospital in 2001.
+Her professional journey began in 1999 as a medical officer, followed by a position as a casualty medical officer at Nairobi Hospital in 2001.
 The transition to private practice came unexpectedly, shaped by both circumstance and courage.
 Initially devoted to public service, she found herself struggling with the limitations of the system.

 "There was never enough staff, never enough equipment.
 I found it heart-breaking to lose babies simply because resources weren't available," she recalls with evident emotion.